ckeditor/ckeditor4-docs/guides/dev/features/notifications/README.md

 ## Notification Interface

 By default notifications are shown at the top center of the editable area.
 However, they try to be visible as long as possible without leaving the editable area.
 It means that notifications will move if part of the editable will be out of the viewport, so you can edit very long document and notification will still be visible.
-They also move below toolbar if you are using [floating toolbar](#!/guide/dev_uitypes-section-floating-user-interface), but they will not be visible at all if the whole editor is not visible:
+They also move below toolbar if you are using [floating toolbar](#!/guide/dev_uitypes-section-floating-user-interface), but they will not be visible at all if the whole editor is not visible.

 {@img notification_stick.png Notifications sticks to the viewport border to be visible as long as possible}